Obtaining a Marriage License

 - If you wish to have an out-of-state member of the clergy to perform your wedding they need to get a "Certificate of Authorization" form the Massachusetts Secretary of the Commonwealth prior to the ceremony.
 This can take a few weeks so plan accordingly.
 Call (617) 727-2836 or visit their website.

 - If you wish to have a non-minister or non-justice of the peace (such as a friend, relative or family friend) they need to obtain special permission to perform the ceremony from the Governor’s office.
-This can take a few weeks so plan accordingly.
-We recommend you do not apply more than 3 months before the wedding and at least a month before the wedding to ensure you receive the designation in time.
-Call (617) 725-4055 or visit their
+This process may require a few weeks so plan accordingly.
+We recommend that you apply between 1 and 3 months before the wedding to ensure the designationis received in time.
+Call (617) 725-4055 or visit their website.

 Justice of the Peace

-There are several Justice of the Peace on Cape Cod that are available to preform weddings.
-Below is a list of Justices of the Peace that are in Dennis.
+There are several Justice of the Peace on Cape Cod that are available to perform weddings.
+Below is a list that are located in Dennis.